opencast/opencast/docs/guides/admin/docs/modules/metrics.md

 - Are there any services in a warning or error state
 - How many events are in the asset manager

-Here is a complete list of available metrics:
+Here is a complete list of the available metrics specific to Opencast:

 ```
 # HELP opencast_services_total Number of services in a cluster